Module 4.1: Managed vs Self-Managed Kubernetes

 Hands-On Exercise: Managed Migration Analysis

-Section titled “Hands-On Exercise: Managed Migration Analysis”You’re a platform engineer at a company running self-managed Kubernetes.
-Leadership wants a recommendation on whether to migrate to managed Kubernetes.
-You’ll analyze the current state and build a migration proposal.
+Section titled “Hands-On Exercise: Managed Migration Analysis”You are the lead platform engineer at a company running legacy self-managed Kubernetes.
+Leadership wants a data-driven recommendation on migrating production to a managed service.
+Work through the manifest, TCO comparison, migration timeline, and executive summary using only the artifacts below—no live cluster required.

 Task 1: Analyze the Current Cluster Manifest